The types of documents in Legal Notes are best described by the forms available to create them. The available forms are:

 , using a form appropriate to the task at hand.

-All outgoing Word documents are create and automatically stored/filed within the Matter database.
+All outgoing Word documents are created and automatically stored/filed within the Matter database.
 All incoming documents are easily filed in a Matter db.

 Emails are filed within seconds